 Advisors: Ask a John Hancock Investments Business Consultant for a detailed review of how John Hancock Regional Bank Fund can work in your clients’ portfolios.

-For each managed product, including mutual funds, variable annuity and variable life subaccounts, exhange-traded funds, closed-end funds, and separate accounts, with at least a 3-year history, Morningstar calculates a Morningstar rating based on a Morningstar Risk-Adjusted Return that accounts for variation in a fund’s monthy excess performance, placing more emphasis on downward variations and rewarding consistent performance.
+For each managed product, including mutual funds, variable annuity and variable life subaccounts, exhange-traded funds, closed-end funds, and separate accounts, with at least a 3-year history, Morningstar calculates a Morningstar Rating™ based on a Morningstar Risk-Adjusted Return that accounts for variation in a fund’s monthly excess performance, placing more emphasis on downward variations and rewarding consistent performance.
 Exchange-traded funds and open-end mutual funds are considered a single population for comparative purposes.
-The top 10.0% of funds in each category, the next 22.5%, 35.0%, 22.5% and bottom 10.0% receive 5, 4, 3, 2, or 1 star(s), respectively.
-The overall Morningstar rating for a managed product is derived from a weighted average of the performance figures associated with its 3-, 5, and 10-year (if applicable) Morningstar rating metrics.
-The rating formula most heavily weights the 3-year rating, using the following calculation: 100% 3-year raing for 36 to 59 months of total returns, 60% 5-year rating/40% 3-year rating for 60 to 119 months of total returns, and 50% 10-year rating/30% 5-year rating/20% 3-year rating for 120 or more months of total returns.
-The fund’s Class A share overall raing was 5 stars out of 100 funds for 3 years, 5 stars out of 94 funds for 5 years, and 4 stars out of 71 funds for 10 years.
-Please note that Class A shares may not be available to all investors and that performance of other share classes may vary.
+The top 10.0% of funds in each category, the next 22.5%, 35.0%, 22.5%, and bottom 10.0% receive 5, 4, 3, 2, or 1 star(s), respectively.
+The overall Morningstar Rating for a managed product is derived from a weighted average of the performance figures associated with its 3-, 5, and 10-year (if applicable) Morningstar Rating metrics.
+The rating formula most heavily weights the 3-year rating, using the following calculation: 100% 3-year rating for 36 to 59 months of total returns, 60% 5-year rating/40% 3-year rating for 60 to 119 months of total returns, and 50% 10-year rating/30% 5-year rating/20% 3-year rating for 120 or more months of total returns.
+Star ratings do not reflect the effect of any applicable sales lead.
+The fund’s Class I share overall rating was 5 stars out of 100 funds for 3 years, 5 stars out of 94 funds for 5 years, and 4 stars out of 72 funds for 10 years.
+Please note that Class I shares may not be available to all investors and that performance of other share classes may vary.
 Different share classes may have different Morningstar ratings.
-Past performance does not guarantee future results
+Past performance does not guarantee future results.

 Morningstar Direct.
-Calculations are based on Class A shares for the 3-year period ended 12/31/16.
-Alpha measures a manager’s incremental return that cannot be attributed to market movements.
+Calculations are based on Class I shares for the 3-year period ended 12/31/17.
+Alpha measures the difference between an actively managed fund’s return and that of its benchmark index.
+An alpha of 3, for example, indicates the fund’s performance was 3% better than that of its benchmark (or expected return) over a specified period of time.
 Beta measures the sensitivity of the fund to its benchmark.
 The beta of the market (as represented by the stated benchmark) is 1.00.
 Accordingly, a fund with a 1.10 beta is expected to have 10% more volatility than the market.
 The fund’s benchmark is the S&P Composite 1500 Banks Index, which tracks the performance of publicly traded large- and mid-cap banking companies in the United States.
 It is not possible to invest directly in an index.

 A portfolio concentrated in one sector or that holds a limited number of securities may fluctuate more than a diversified portfolio.
 The stock prices of midsize and small companies can change more frequently and dramatically than those of large companies.
 Foreign investing, especially in emerging markets, has additional risks, such as currency and market volatility and political and social instability.
 Hedging and other strategic transactions may increase volatility and result in losses if not successful.
 Please see the fund’s prospectus for additional risks.